MaximoMoyer/Favorite-Projects-During-School/README.md

 - This project took real Netflix data from Kaggle, and created an interactive dashboard using HTML, CSS, and Javascript.

 **ChoreBot**
-- Sends texts to your friends with their chores for the week
+- Using Twilio and google Sheets API, sends texts to your friends with their chores for the week

 ### Multi-Class Java:
 **Graph - PageRank/PrimJarnik**